Indian States and Union Territory - Jammu and Kashmir

 Roads: The State is connected to the rest of the country through just one highway (NH1A), 400 km stretch (approx.) maintained by Border Roads Organization (BRO) of India.
 As Railway network of the State is in infancy stage, this has rendered the State totally dependent on road connectivity which provides links to the remote areas of the State.
 The Jammu-Srinagar National Highway (NH1 A) is considered to be the most expensive road for maintenance in the world.

 A total length of 26711 kms of road is being maintained by PWD as on 31-03-2012.
-OUt of this 12055 kms is black topped, 2515 kms metalled, 3651 kms shingled, 83 Kms fair-weather and 140 kms is jeepable.
+Out of this 12055 kms is black topped, 2515 kms metalled, 3651 kms shingled, 83 Kms fair-weather and 140 kms is jeepable.
 The road length maintained by the State PWD constitutes 14858 kms (18221 kms surfaced and 8490 kms unsurfaced) during 2011-12.

 Railways: Because of the difficult terrain Railway network has not developed as in other parts of the country.
 At present Jammu is the Rail head of the State and the line has been extended upto District Udhampur only (53 kms).
 The work on Udhampur-Qazigund rail line is under progress and intra rail link between Qazigund to Baramulla is complete.
 However, the railway link of 119 km from Baramulla to Qazigund has been thrown open and 173 km railway line is under construction.